Fanlinfeng23/Python-Flask-learning/README.md

 > Then open the browser, and put the url on it .
 > Then add the arguments as i said in the python code, you may get "your password is XXXXXXX", which means your code is  correct!

-Since the usage of Post() is a little compilcated, click [this file](/教学内容/Post 的使用说明.md) to learn more about that.
+Since the usage of Post() is a little compilcated, click [thisfile](/教学内容/Post 的使用说明.md) to learn more about that.